redis/redis-doc/topics/indexes.md

 Multi dimensional indexes
 ===

-A more complex type of index is an index that allows to perform queries where two or multiple variables are queried at the same time for specific ranges.
+A more complex type of index is an index that allows you to perform queries where two or more variables are queried at the same time for specific ranges.
 For example I may have a data set representing persons age and salary, and I want to retrieve all the people between 50 and 55 years old having a salary between 70000 and 85000.

 This query may be performed with a multi column index, but this requires us to select the first variable and then scan the second, which means we may do a lot more work than needed.
-It is possible to perform this kind of queries involving multiple variables using different data structures.
+It is possible to perform these kinds of queries involving multiple variables using different data structures.
 For example, multi-dimensional trees such as *k-d trees* or *r-trees* are sometimes used.
 Here we'll describe a different way to index data into